 - Reduced stress associated with a sharp learning curve

 - Be used in a flexible manner.
-For example, the relationship between mentor and mentee may be as short as one or two meetings in quick succession or a series of 10-12 session throughout the year, depending on the skills being developed and how progress is being evaluated.
+For example, the relationship between mentor and mentee may be as short as one or two meetings in quick succession or a series of 10-12 session throughout the year, depending on the skills being developed/ transferred and how progress is being evaluated.

 - Creating an environment where people are motivated to, and have the structures they need, to help and be helped by others – regardless of their position, politics and or hierarchy associated with workplace knowledge capital.

 From an organisational perspective, mentoring is relatively underdeveloped.
 We believe that this is because of the perceived expertise and hierarchy associated with the label of Mentor.
 This ‘expert ‘ term, if not focused makes it impossible for anyone with authority (perceived or otherwise) to seek mentoring.
 Likewise, creating a resistance to volunteering in those with expertise for fear that they may be judged to be lacking – or perceived to be egotistic.
 These misguided beliefs are understandable when we consider how mentoring has evolved.
-Youth mentoring, particularly when used to support troubled children or teen, is by its nature focused on guidance from an more experiences elder as it typically relates to ‘life’ skills.
+Youth mentoring, particularly when used to support troubled children or teen, is by its nature focused on guidance from a ‘more experienced elder’ as it typically relates to ‘life’ skills.
 However, if we focus on the skill being transferred, the benefits are limitless.

 Mentoring in Action – Example